 A typical capital appropriation bill will contain numerous legislative grants to various municipalities, boroughs, unincorporated communities and named recipients.
 After the bill is enacted into law, DCCED will notify grantees of the availability of the grant.
 The grantees must execute an agreement with DCCED stating that they will spend the grant for the purposes specified in the appropriation.
 Additionally, a completion date is set in the agreement.
 This is not a statutory lapse date for the funding, but a date agreed upon for project completion.
-This date can be extended indefinitely as long as the appropriation has a typical lapse date under AS 37.25.020 (see side bar on page 38).
+This date can be extended indefinitely as long as the appropriation has a typical lapse date under AS 37.25.020.